MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/attachment-annotation-files.md

 - [Use the Organization service](org-service/overview.md)
 - [IOrganizationService.Execute Method](xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute%2A)

-This method includes some logic to try to get the [MIME type](https://developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the file using the [FileExtensionContentTypeProvider.TryGetContentType(String, String) Method](xref:Microsoft.AspNetCore.StaticFiles.FileExtensionContentTypeProvider.TryGetContentType%2A) if it isn't provided.
+This example method includes some logic to try to get the [MIME type](https://developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the file using the [FileExtensionContentTypeProvider.TryGetContentType(String, String) Method](xref:Microsoft.AspNetCore.StaticFiles.FileExtensionContentTypeProvider.TryGetContentType%2A) if it isn't provided.
 If not found it will set the mime type to `application/octet-stream`.

 #### [Web API](#tab/webapi)

-The following series of requests and responses show the interaction when using the Web API to create a new attachment record that setting the body to a PDF file named `25mb.pdf`.
+The following series of requests and responses show the interaction when using the Web API to create a new attachment record that sets the `body`, `filename`, and `mimetype` columns for a PDF file named `25mb.pdf`.
 The attachment is associated to an email.

 **Request**